Dr-pikaduo/nidongde/README.md

 # nidongde
-nidongde is a Chinese phrase for "you know".
+🔞nidongde is a Chinese phrase for "you know".
 Please control yourself!

 Make sure you are older than 18!